 Professor Candace Currie

-Glasgow Caledonia University London
+Glasgow Caledonia University London, UK

 Understanding the role of puberty in adolescent health – integrating societal, social and biological processes in an interdisciplinary theory